Puketutu Island

 Puketutu Island, also known as Te Motu a Hiaroa, is a volcanic island in the Manukau Harbour, New Zealand, and is part of the Auckland volcanic field.
 European settlers called it Weekes' Island, but this was eventually abandoned in favour of the historical Māori name.
-However this can confuse as there are multiple hills called Puketutu in the North Island of New Zealand.
 The island is joined to the mainland via a causeway known as Te Ara Tāhuna.

 Te Motu a Hiaroa means "the island of Hiaroa" in reference to an ancestor who arrived on the island after journeying on the Tainui waka.
 Puketutu refers to one of the several maunga (mountains) and puke (hills) on the island.
 The New Zealand Ministry for Culture and Heritage gives a translation of "tutu shrub hill" for Puketutu.

 History

 Approximately 18,000 years ago during the Last Glacial Maximum when sea levels were over 100 metres lower than present day levels, the Manukau Harbour was a river valley.
 Puketutu was a hilly feature which rose from the surrounding area.
 Sea levels began to rise 7,000 years ago, eventually separating Puketutu from the mainland.

 Te Motu a Hiaroa is linked in Māori traditions to Mataaoho, the deity responsible for volcanic activity, who created the wider Auckland volcanic field.
 The creation of these volcanoes is the result of Te Riri o Mataaoho (‘the wrath of Mataaoho’).
 It once contained a number of volcanic cones and hills which were used for the construction of pā and the establishment of tuahu (altars).
-Its lava flows and rich friable soils were gardened for kumura and other cultivates, similar to the Otuataua Stonefields at Te Ihu a Maataoho (Ihumatao).
+Its lava flows and rich friable soils were gardened for kumura and other cultivates, similar to the Otuataua Stonefields at Te Ihu a Maataoho (Ihumātao).
 The Island is said to be protected by several guardian taniwha, and is closely associated with the arrival of the Tainui waka around the 14th century.
 From its earliest settlement the island has been occupied by tohunga and rangatira, earning it a reputation as an island of tohunga and a whare wānanga or place of learning traditional Māori mātauranga and tikanga.
 The island is considered sacred to Tainui and Te Waiohua iwi and hapū.
 Alienation of the customary owners of the island occurred in the mid 19th century during colonisation.